kenmaready/trivia/backend/README.md

 ## Testing
-The code to drop any existing trivia db, recreate it and populate it with test data is built into test_flaskr.py.
-So in order to run the tests, run the following:
+I've added the code to drop any existing trivia db, recreate it and populate it with test data into test_flaskr.py itself.
+So in order to run the tests, you don't need to run those commands first.
+But you do need to set the postgresql password in the environment (or else you will need to enter the password three times once you start to run flaskr_test).
+In order to set that password, first run one of the following:

 if using Windows:
 ```